rblades/dhworkbook_master/docs/module-2/Exercises.md

 `$ chmod 755 canadiana.sh`

+The `$ chmod` command means change mode.
+Each number represents a user permission for reading, writing, and executing files on your computer.

-And now we can run the program:
+And now we can run the program (the ./ is important!):

 `$ ./canadiana.sh`

 Ta da!
 You now have a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!
 Download your output.txt file to your computer via the file manager and have a look at it.
-Make sure to make a file noting what you've done, commands you've made, etc, and lodge it in your repository.
+Make sure to make a file noting what you've done, commands you've made, etc, and upload it in your Github repository.

 # EXERCISE 5: Mining Twitter